The Dr Sarno Back Pain Relief Method,

 Here’s the Episode with the Dr Sarno Howard Stern Interview:

-There WAS a Vidoe Interview by Howard Stern of Dr. Sarno.
+Very Sorry — There WAS a Vidoe Interview by Howard Stern of Dr. Sarno.

-“howard stern interviews dr john sarno”
+“howard stern interviews dr john sarno” you will get some material,

-You will get some material, sich as Stern’s Eulogy of Sarno.
+such as Stern’s Eulogy of Sarno.

 Dr Sarno Back Pain Relief &